jimiejosh/monnify-php-sample-codes/sample-codes/webhooks/README.md

 # Monnify Webhooks  ✨

 This repository contains sample codes on how you can implement  [Monnify](https://monnify.com/) Webhooks in PHP.
-We have ade this example below as simple as possible to show you the steps necesary to implement webhook.
+We have made this example below as simple as possible to show you the steps necesary to implement webhook.

 > NOTE:
 > *Please note that this is just for demonstration purposes and not production code.*